firozkhan18/technologies-notes/hifi-core.md

 In short: JDK is an environment for developing programs in Java, which includes a JRE environment for running Java programs, which in turn contains a JVM - an interpreter of Java program code.

+JRE, JVM, and JDK are key components of the Java ecosystem, each serving a distinct purpose:

+1. **JVM (Java Virtual Machine)**: This is the virtual machine that executes Java bytecode.
+It manages memory, runs code, and interacts with the operating system.
+The JVM enables platform independence, as bytecode can run on any system with the appropriate JVM installed.

+2. **JRE (Java Runtime Environment)**: This is the runtime environment for Java, which includes the JVM and a set of libraries necessary for running Java applications.
+The JRE does not contain development tools like compilers or debuggers; its purpose is to provide the environment for executing already compiled programs.

+3. **JDK (Java Development Kit)**: This is the complete package for developing applications in Java.
+The JDK includes the JRE along with development tools such as the Java compiler (`javac`), debugger, and other utilities.
+It is intended for developers who write and compile Java code.

+In summary:
+- **JVM**: Executes bytecode.
+- **JRE**: Contains the JVM and libraries for running programs.
+- **JDK**: Includes the JRE and tools for development.
+-
 to the table of contents

 ## What are the different access modifiers?